The TFAO Digital Library

 Wikipedia

-Wikipedia is The biggest multilingual free-content encyclopedia on the Internet.
+Wikipedia is the largest multilingual free-content encyclopedia on the Internet.
 It is written collaboratively by volunteers from all around the world.
 Wikipedia does not list a page author because there may be many collaborative authors.
-Any reader can edit an article, which has led to degradation of content in some cases.
-Regarding acquisition of content, Wikipedia says:
+Any reader can edit an article, which may lead to degradation of content.
+See Wikipedia's page "About Wikipedia" for a discussion of strengths and weaknesses of its content.

 Knol

-Knol is a venture, in test form as of December 2007, by Google.
-It provides free content on a non-exclusive basis, names of authors and carries advertisements so that the authors may monetize their submissions.
-Readers are not able to change authored Knols, but are able to rate a Knol or write a review of it.
-Knols also include references and links to additional information.
-A Knol is like a blog but more structured.
-Click here for an example.
+Knol was a venture, discontinued by Google in 2012, that provided free content by named authors on a non-exclusive basis.
+Readers were not able to change authored Knols, but were able to rate a Knol or write a review of it.
+Knols also included references and links to additional information.
+A Knol was like a blog but more structured.
+Google did not serve as an editor.

 The Public Library of Science (PLoS)